pereiraleo447/worldbuilding-obsidian/Lands of the East (Working Title)/STORY & QUESTS/MAIN PLOTLINE/The Blue Scourge.md

 ## Chapter 1

 The players hear rumors about yet another village attacked by the Blue Scourge.
 The [[Heirs of Kirin]] are eager to help, but are stretched way beyond thin.
-They are offering compensation to any adventurers willing to recon for survivors and escort them to safety.
+They are offering compensation to any adventurers willing to travel to the village, recon for survivors and escort them to safety.